mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/aws/air-gapped/create-an-ami/index.md

 ## Create an AMI to be used in an air-gapped cluster

+<p class="message--note"><strong>NOTE: </strong>These docker images include code from the MinIO Project (“MinIO”), which is © 2015-2021 MinIO, Inc. MinIO is made available subject to the terms and conditions of the <a href="https://www.gnu.org/licenses/agpl-3.0.en.html">GNU Affero General Public License 3.0</a>.
+Complete source code for MinIO is available <a href="https://github.com/minio/minio">here</a>.</p>

 Using the [Konvoy Image Builder](../../../../image-builder), you can build an AMI without requiring access to the internet by providing an additional `--override` flag.

 1. Create the directories where you will place the air-gapped bundles: